Develop a mastery of skills to experiment, create, and critique within a supportive, diverse environment devoted to individual growth.

-Fine arts studio, MFA degree, typical course sequence
+Fine Arts Studio, MFA degree, typical course sequence

 Sem.
 Cr.
 Hrs.

-Fine Art Research
+Studio Art Research

 Graduate students prepare for the written component of the thesis through practice with research, critical judgment, and development of outlines and essays.
 Contemporary art issues are clarified through discussion and readings in art history, art criticism, artist statements and interviews.